argoproj/argo-events/api/sensor.md

 <p>

-Path is the JSONPath of the event’s (JSON decoded) data key Path is a series of keys separated by a dot.
+ContextKey is the JSONPath of the event’s (JSON decoded) context key ContextKey is a series of keys separated by a dot.
 A key may contain wildcard characters ‘\*’ and ‘?’.
 To access an array value use the index as the key.
 The dot and wildcard characters can be escaped with ‘\&rsquo;.
 See
 <a href="https://github.com/tidwall/gjson#path-syntax">https://github.com/tidwall/gjson\#path-syntax</a>
 for more information on how to use this.